dask/governance/governance.md

 The goal of The Project is to
 develop open source software and enable parallel computing within the PyData software ecosystem.
-The Software developed by The Project is released under the BSD (or similar) open source license, developed openly and hosted in public GitHub repositories under the [Dask GitHub organization](https://github.com/dask).
+The Software developed by The Project is released under the BSD-3-Clause (or similar) open source license, developed openly and hosted in public GitHub repositories under the [Dask GitHub organization](https://github.com/dask).
 Examples of Project Software include the Dask core library, Dask Array, Dask DataFrame, the